Monster-Train-2-Modding-Group/Balance-Configurator/README.md

 ## Warning

 As with all non cosmetic mods and as a warning **do not** do anything online such as community challenges or the daily challenge with modded content.
-Getting an unfair advantage and setting a high score will surely get you banned.
+Getting an unfair advantage and setting a high score will surely get you banned ([Steam forums post - Don't anger ShinySteve!](https://steamcommunity.com/app/2742830/discussions/0/599653789035669752/)).

 The default configuration in the mod (see usage below) is the same as how the game was configured.

 The only ***probably safe*** fields you can modify without giving an yourself an unfair advantage in online play are

 - main class Xp factor
 - subclass Xp factor
 - alternate champion unlock level

+### **Important**

-**Important** F8 bug reports will be disabled (you can still open the menu, but submitting a report won't send it anywhere).
+F8 bug reports will be disabled with this mod enabled (you can still open the menu, but submitting a report won't send it anywhere).
 This feature was asked for directly from Shiny Shoe and should be present in most mods.
 If you find a bug in the game and suspect that it isn't due to your use of mods, file a report  at [Monster Train 2 Bugs and Technical issues :: Steam Community](https://steamcommunity.com/app/2742830/discussions/1/) or on the Shiny Shoe discord.

 ## Lastly